 The Board of Directors is the decision-making body of our Group.
-Its role is to define the Group's strategic vision, assisted by four specialized committees: Audit, Strategy, Governance & Ethics, and Compensation.
-It is composed of 12 directors, including eight independent directors.
-The Board offers a diverse and synergistic range of experience, nationalities and cultures and enables us to consider the interests of all our shareholders.
+Its role is to define the Group's strategic orientations, assisted by four committees (the Audit Committee, the Governance & Ethics Committee, the Compensation Committee and the Strategy & CSR Committee).
+It is composed of 12 directors, including 9 independent directors.
+The Board offers a diverse and synergistic range of experience, nationalities and cultures and takes into account the interests of all the shareholders.

-The Board of Directors defines the strategic vision for Total and its businesses and ensures its implementation.
-As part of this mission, the Board approves proposed investments or divestments involving amounts exceeding 3% of shareholders' equity.
-It addresses any and all issues related to the Company’s effective operation, oversees the quality of the information provided to shareholders, and convenes and sets the agenda for Annual Shareholders' Meetings.
+The Board of Directors defines the strategic orientations of Total and its businesses and ensures its implementation.
+As part of this mission, among others, the Board approves proposed investments or divestments involving amounts exceeding 3% of shareholders' equity.
+It addresses any and all issues related to the Company’s effective operation.
+It monitors the management of both financial and non financial matters and ensures the quality of the information provided to shareholders, and convenes and sets the agenda for Annual Shareholders' Meetings.

 The Board meets at least four times a year and whenever circumstances require.
 It also reviews and discusses its own practices annually, and evaluates its own performance at least once every three years.

 Diversity is of Key Importance in the Board’s Composition

 Our Board of Directors places a great deal of importance on its composition and the composition of its Committees.
 In particular, it relies on the work of the Governance & Ethics Committee, which reviews annually and proposes, as circumstances may require, desirable changes to the composition of the Board of Directors and Committees based on the Group's strategy.